 And that’s my take for the 2021 H100.

-I do my best to back my predictions with some sort of rationale.
-But really though, with so many factors that come into play, there are many that I’ve probably missed.
+I do my best to back my predictions with some rationale.
+But really, though, with so many factors that come into play, there are many that I’ve probably missed.
 Some are elusive, and others are probably staring me right in the face.

 I’ve yet to see a beer poll in the H100 that’s objectively bad.
 But I’m sure every beer has at least one person, sometimes many, that thinks it shouldn’t be there for their own reasons.